#1 Home Improvement Retailer

 The Home Depot Garden Center at Council Bluffs

-Bring on Independence Day with a yard that's dressed to impress.
-Our huge 4th of July Sale can help you get it done.
-We carry outdoor power equipment, including hedge trimmers, string trimmers, and lawn mowers, to keep your grass and trees in shape.
-Fertilizer and another round of mulch might be just what your garden needs.
-Continue watering to enjoy a stunning summer garden.
-With such a beautiful yard and garden, it's easy to create holiday memories to look back on.
+Bring on the 4th of July with a yard that's dressed to impress.
+Our huge 4th of July Sale can help you do it.
+We carry outdoor power equipment, including string trimmers, lawn mowers, and hedge trimmers, to get your grass and trees in shape.
+Fresh fertilizer and another round of mulch might be just what the doctor ordered to perk up your garden.
+Continue watering your plants regularly to enjoy a summer garden that beats the heat.

-As we stretch into summer, your landscaping and garden will weather more sun and heat than earlier in the year.
-You'll need to consider how to keep things cool with proper tending, irrigation, and shade.
-You might also need ways to beat the heat.
-We've got guidance to help your lawn, your garden, and your family make it through the hotter months.
+As we continue deeper into summer, your garden and landscaping will weather more sun and heat than earlier in the season.
+That means you'll need to consider how to keep things cool with irrigation, shade, and proper tending.
+Just like we can get sunburned, plants can dry out, grass can get scorched, and trees can lose their leaves too early.
+We've got advice to help you, your garden, and your lawn sail through the hotter months with flying colors.

 As the weeks tick by, the grass seed or sod you planted will grow taller than what's ideal.
-It's going to need some maintenance to look fresh and manicured.
-Keep the lawn in check with a push lawn mower and a string trimmer to knock down any tall grass around fences, sidewalks, or buildings.
+You'll need to maintain it so it'll look manicured and fresh again.
+Keep the lawn in check with a riding lawn mower and a string trimmer to knock down any tall grass around sidewalks, buildings, or fences.

 Bushes, shrubs, and trees climb toward the sun and lose their shape over time.
-In the summer, they'll be growing fast, filled with buds and blooms before you know it.
-Prune them back to show off their verdant beauty with the best hedge trimmers for your shrubs.
-It's best to leave major tree maintenance and tree topping to the pros, but you may want to use a pole saw for minor trims and a chainsaw to shape bushes and small trees.
+In the summer, they'll be growing fast, filled with buds before you know it.
+Trim wild branches to the shape you want with garden shears and hedge trimmers.
+It's best to leave tree topping and major tree maintenance to the pros, but you may want to use a pole saw for minor trims and a chainsaw for small branches on trees and bushes.

 Watch Your Garden Thrive

-As outlined in these garden watering tips, much of the upkeep comes down to balancing sun and water.
-You'll need both to keep flowers growing and spirits high with summer flowering.
+Much of your garden's upkeep comes down to balancing sun and water.
+You'll need both to keep plants growing and flowering.
 A general rule when watering flowers and plants is to aim the water at the roots.
-A sprinkler or sprinkler system, garden hose, or drip irrigation system can get the job done.
-You don't need to water or even mist the blossoms themselves.
-Many flowers wilt when but recover once they dry.
-Succulents are, of course, the exception to basic watering rules, so look up your specific types of succulents to optimize their care.
+A garden hose, sprinkler or sprinkler system, or drip irrigation system will work well.
+You don't need to water the blooms themselves.
+Many flowers droop when they get wet, but they'll recover just fine once they dry off.
+Succulents are the exception to basic watering rules, so look up your specific succulent types to optimize their care.

-In addition to watering, monitor the nutrients your plants are getting.
+In addition to watering, keep an eye on the nutrients your plants are getting.
 Apply fertilizer as recommended.
-We've even got fertilizers to match the plants you're growing so they'll absorb the proper nutrients.
+We've even got fertilizers to match the plants you're growing so they'll enjoy a balanced diet with the right nutrients.

-No matter if your perfect summer includes gardening, grilling, relaxing, or finishing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
+No matter if your perfect summer includes gardening, relaxing, or completing those outdoor DIY projects, we've got everything to keep you covered.
 Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Council Bluffs store.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Council Bluffs nursery.

 Nearby Stores